germs-lab/SOPs/Wafergen.md

 *	Go to AccessPlus then go Chemistry Store online, buy the dry ice.

+8. Now Sylvia is tired of printing out the intermural for us.
+I have put this excel file in the BoX too.
+Change the date and print out two copies and bring them to her so she can sign.
-8. Bring your parcel with grant account number to Sylvia, ask her to print out the intermural for shipping parcel for Fedex.
+* "Bring your parcel with grant account number to Sylvia, ask her to print out the intermural for shipping parcel for Fedex."
+Now we dont do it.  do it ourself but let Sylvia sign.
 9. Go to Chemistry Store to get the dry ice in parcel.
 10. Go to “Postal & Parcel Servies” in General Business Building to send out parcels.
 *	They only send out hazardous materials on Monday, Wednesday and Thursday every week.
 Make sure you don’t miss these days.